SMSIMKO/Group-4-Project-/README.md

 - Interest rates.
 - Pandemics impact on the days on market.
 - Are there any comparisons between the data for both.
-- Rental prices and new construction statistics.
+- Unemployment and Home sales price index

 ## Data sets to be used
 - Google Sheets